DEVMOI/TeamKhonsu/README.md

 Hello,

-Thank you for viewing the TeamKhonsu Github Repo!
+Thank you for viewing Team Khonsu's Github Repo!

 Currently the Meat and Potatoes of our Site consists of a Twitch Status viewer set to display when our lovely Community is Online and Stream ready.